ashleymavericks/notion-habit-tracker/README.md

 ***
 ## Features
 - Automated daily page addition, either via Notion template repeat feature or by running the Python script once a year
+- Script will also automatically delete any previous year pages so that they won't mess up with monthly analytics
-- Monthly analytics giving % completion insights
+- Monthly analytics provide Habits completion percentage insights using star ratings
 - Real-time daily performance charts
 - Habit completion visual cues using progress bar and custom star ratings